 (3) Implement mergeSort(), which sorts a LinkedQueue q as follows.
-First, convert q into a queue of queues using makeQueueOfQueues().
-Repeatedly do the following: remove two items from the queue of queues, merge them using mergeSortedQueues(), and enqueue the resulting queue in the queue of queues.
+First, use makeQueueOfQueues() to convert q into a queue of queues.
+Repeatedly do the following: remove two items from the queue of queues, merge them with mergeSortedQueues(), and enqueue the resulting queue on the queue of queues.
 When there is only one queue left on the queue of queues, move its items back to q (preferably using the fast append() method).